-Emma Citizen has shares in a company resident in the United States.
+Emma has shares in a company resident in the United States of America.
 She was entitled to be paid a dividend of \$400.
 Before she was paid the dividend the company deducted \$60 in foreign tax, sending Emma the remaining \$340.
-(Note: All amounts are in Australian dollars.)
+(Note: All amounts have been translated into Australian dollars.)

-When she fills in her Australian tax return, Emma should include \$400 at M item 19 on her tax return and she may be able to claim a foreign tax credit of \$60 at 0 item 19.
+When she fills in her Australian tax return, Emma should include \$400 at M Other net foreign source income item 20 on her tax return (supplementary section) and she may be able to claim a foreign income tax offset of \$60 at O Foreign income tax offset item 20.